Mary Howe1

 Last Edited=14 Mar 2013

-Sir George Pauncefote-Bromley, 2nd Bt. was born on 18 August 1753 at St. Nicholas, Nottingham, Nottinghamshire, England.2 He was the son of Sir George Smith, 1st Bt. and Mary Howe.1 He married Hon.
-Esther Curzon, daughter of Assheton Curzon, 1st Viscount Curzon of Penn and Esther Hanmer, on 8 January 1778 at Rugeley, Staffordshire, England.2 He died on 17 August 1808 at age 54.1 His will was probated in December 1808.2
+Sir George Pauncefote-Bromley, 2nd Bt. was born on 18 August 1753 at St. Nicholas, Nottingham, Nottinghamshire, EnglandG.2 He was the son of Sir George Smith, 1st Bt. and Mary Howe.1 He married Hon.
+Esther Curzon, daughter of Assheton Curzon, 1st Viscount Curzon of Penn and Esther Hanmer, on 8 January 1778 at Rugeley, Staffordshire, EnglandG.2 He died on 17 August 1808 at age 54.1 His will was proven (by probate) in December 1808.2

 Child of Sir George Pauncefote-Bromley, 2nd Bt. and Hon.
 Esther Curzon